FAVALDI/node-restserver/README.md

 1. docker pull favaldi/avalith-test:latest

-2. Remplace in the following command **"PORT"** with the port number that you want to use with the application.
+2. Remplace in the following command **PORT** with the port number that you want to use with the application.

- docker run -it -p **PORT**:3000 -it favaldi/avalith-test
+ docker run -it -p PORT:3000 -it favaldi/avalith-test

 ### Test GET request

 1. Open POSTMAN
-2. configure a GET request using a URL: https://localhost:**PORT**/developers
+2. configure a GET request using a URL: https://localhost:PORT/developers
 3. It will list the data of the existing developers with the next information
     -  nombre
     -  email